Birmingham City Guide

 If you are travelling to Birmingham by car we can recommend you to have a look at Birmingham's City Council's page about parking where you can get information about both On-street parking and council car parks.

 for cycle routes in and around Birmingham we recommend MapMyRide.
 Birmingham City Council has also started a 'Cycle Revolution' aiming for an increase in trips into the city centre to be made by bike and to create a greener Birmingham.

 For bus services to and from Birmingham as well as in the city centre please have a look at Network West Midlands to plan your journey.

 What to do in Birmingham

 Listed below are some of the great places to visit in Birmingham.
-Click one to find out more.
+Click a heading to find out more.

 The National Motorcycle Museum is recognised as the finest and largest motorcycle museum in the world.
 Important and famous machines are forever being added to our collection.